mr-watts/io.mrwatts.fuelinject/Assets/Package/README.md

 TODO: Document how to create/structure scene.
 TODO: Document `IInjector<T>` services.
 TODO: Document how to use when writing tests.
+TODO: Document how to do testing: Enable `automaticallyAddRootGameObjectModules`
     TODO: Document how to use SceneTestGroup.
+See also folder `Assets/Tests/Behaviour` for examples.